 Life insurance underwriting is the process the carrier goes through to approve your policy.
-In this life insurance underwriting guide we will give you a step by step on what to expect when going through the approval process.
+In this life insurance underwriting guide, we will give you a step-by-step look on what to expect when going through the approval process.

 How long is the life insurance underwriting process?

 So, you need life insurance and you prefer to have it today.
 Maybe you already have a life insurance policy, but it is expiring soon.
 Or perhaps you don’t have a life insurance policy at all.
 Either way, you need to go through the life insurance application process, and you want to know how long it is going to take.

 There are different types of underwriting to be aware of.
 You can go with guaranteed issue life insurance where there are no exams and no health questions.
 You simply need to apply for the coverage as a U.S. citizen in approved states and meet the age criteria.
 Guaranteed issue policies are the easiest policies to get, with approval times in minutes to around a week.

 The next step up would be simplified issue life insurance.
 Simplified issue requires no paramedical exam and there are only a handful of health and lifestyle questions.
 Some simplified issue policies require a background check, while other policies don't even take the time to do that.
 Simplified issue policies offer quick approvals between minutes to days.

 Following simplified issue would be life insurance with no medical exam.
 No exam life insurance provides limited underwriting since you do not have to take the life insurance medical exam.
 Typically there is still background checks, including a check into the MIB Medical Information Bureau, Prescription Database (Rx) and Motor Vehicle Records (MVR).
 No exam policy approval times can be as fast as 15 minutes.